Hypher/jkwery/Readme.md

 # Query

- jQuery for the command-line, written with [node](http://nodejs.org), jQuery of course, and jsdom.
+ jQuery for the command-line, written with [node](http://nodejs.org), jQuery of course, and jsdom, currently supporting a small subset of jquery functionality due to some jsdom/htmlparser issues.

 ## Installation